InQuicker/ktmpl/README.md

 To package the current release for distribution, update `TAG` in the Makefile and then run `make`.
 Release artifacts will be written to the `dist` directory.
+Your GPG secret key will be required to sign `sha256sums.txt`.

 Docker images for `inquicker/ktmpl` and `inquicker/ktmpl:$TAG` will be created, but you must push them manually.
-Your GPG secret key will be required to sign `sha256sums.txt`.
+`cargo publish` must be run manually to release to crates.io.

 ## Legal